dmsweetser/AI-Builder/README.md

 ENDPOINT: The Azure endpoint for the language model.
 MODEL_NAME: The name of the Azure language model.
 API_KEY: The API key for the Azure language model.
+GENERATE_BUT_DO_NOT_APPLY: Whether to only produce the changes and not apply them

 ## Configuration